sigp/public-audits/README.md

 identified that the contracts, as they stand are designed in a highly centralised fashion.
 The contracts specify an `owner` account whose privileges are paramount.
-As with most centralised systems, the greatest attack vector is to claim ownership of the contracts or to steal the private key(s) of the `owner` account.
+As with most centralised systems, the greatest attack vector is to claim ownership of the contracts or to gain control of the `owner` account (or contract) by stealing private keys (or attacking multisigs).
 Should an attacker be successful, the entire system would be compromised; all tokens could be arbitrarily destroyed or stolen along with any `ether` contributed to the system.

 In this audit, we dedicate a section to list the direct and indirect privileges the `owner` account has to demonstrate the extent of centralisation and